angelo-peronio/gsffile/README.md

 ## How to cite

-Cite `gsffile` in your published work using the version-specific metadata in [`CITATION.cff`](CITATION.cff), or this general BibTeX entry:
+Cite `gsffile` in your published work using the metadata in [`CITATION.cff`](CITATION.cff), or this general BibTeX entry:

 ```bibtex